giangnguyen-agilityio/bank-dashboard/practice-three/bank-dashboard/README.md

   - **Admin**:

-    - The Admin can monitor the total number of accounts through the Status bar in the Accounts tab (including both active and inactive accounts).
+    - The Admin can view the total number of accounts through the Status bar in the Accounts tab (including both active and inactive accounts).
     - The Admin can access the Accounts tab to perform delete operations on the account database.
     - The Admin can access the Settings tab to update their personal profile information.
     - The Admin can access the Settings tab to change their current password.